Compare Home Inspection Companies

 • Does inspector use a thermal imager? – Our inspectors use FLIR thermal imaging cameras on every inspection.
 Our cameras have MSX technology and side by side (or picture in picture) photos.
 We scan the exterior shell of the home, under bathrooms and kitchens when the water is running, and the electrical panel.
 If water is entering the building at the time of the inspection, our tools help us find it.

 • Does inspector use a combustion analyzer on the gas furnace? – When most inspectors turn on the furnace, they see if it produces heat.
-Chicagoland inspectors go a few steps further.
-We use the Testo-310 Combustion Analyzer to record the temperature of the gasses going up the vent, the amount of carbon monoxide going up the vent, which also determines the efficiency of the furnace.
-When there is a crack or hole in the heat exchanger, the system the recognizes the changes in the combustion gasses.
+We go a few steps further.
+We use the Testo-310 Combustion Analyzer to record the temperature of the gasses going up the vent, the amount of carbon monoxide going up the vent and it will also determine the efficiency that the furnace is operating.
+When there is a crack or hole in the heat exchanger, the system then recognizes the changes in the combustion gasses.
 These changes in combustion gasses usually indicate a new furnace is needed.

 • Does inspector use a gas detector on all inspections? – Most home inspectors only use the gas detector when they smell gas.
-On every inspection we will use a gas detector to test the joints out in the open.
+We bring it out on every inspection and test the joints are out in the open.
 We cannot check for pipes that are behind drywall, but we will at least check the pipes that are out in the open.

-• Does inspector use a black light on every inspection? – I can’t tell you how many times we find urine from pets, or humans, around a house.
+• Does inspector use a black light on every inspection? – I can’t tell you how many times we find urine from pets, or humans, around the house.
 You don’t know if you don’t look.
-So yes, every inspector carries a black light to be used on every inspection.
+So yes, every inspector carries a black light and will use it on all inspections.

 • Does inspector use a moisture meter? – We scan exterior walls, exterior ceilings, ceilings under bathrooms, and ceilings under kitchens.
-If we find cold spots, we will place the moisture meter in those locations.
-The readings will be in our report.
-Our goal is to give you a definitive knowledge of any problems.
+If we find cold spots, we will place the moisture meter in that location.
+We will record the readings in the report.
+Our goal is to not give you more guessing but to be definitive on if the problem is there or not.
 An example would be if the roof was leaking and we saw stains in the drywall.
 If it rained recently and the area is dry, we can safely say that it was repaired.
 If moisture is there, well, then it wasn’t.

 • How many windows does the inspector test? – The State of Illinois uses the term “Representative Sample”.
 This means one per room.
 Many inspectors only do the minimum of one per room.
 This is not acceptable for us.
-Windows are too expensive and in that each one needs to be tested and documented if it doesn’t work correctly.
-Naturally, there are limitations.
+Windows are too expensive.
+Each one needs to be tested and documented if it doesn’t work correctly.
+There are limitations, however.
 If there is a china cabinet in front of the window, we will not move the cabinet.
 If we can reach it, we will open it.

 • How many outlets does the inspector test? – The State of Illinois uses the term “Representative Sample”.
 This means one per room.
 Many inspectors only do the minimum of one per room.
-As this is not acceptable for us each outlet will be tested and documented.
-Improperly wired outlets can be dangerous and our report will indicate which are wired incorrectly.
-Again, there are limitations.
-If there is furniture in front of the outlet, it will not be tested.
+This is not acceptable for us.
+Improperly wired outlets can be dangerous and you need to know how many are wired incorrectly.
+Each one needs to be tested and documented if it doesn’t work correctly.
+There are limitations, however.
+If there is furniture front of the outlet, we will not move the furniture.
 If we can reach it, we will test it.

 • Does inspector check for recalls on appliances? – We document the furnace, air conditioner, water heater, garage door opener, refrigerator, stove, dishwasher, and any other appliance with a model number and a serial number.
-The company we use checks these appliances to the Consumer Products Safety Commission (CPSC) on a monthly basis.
+The company that we use checks these appliances to the Consumer Products Safety Commission (CPSC) on a monthly basis.
 Our clients are allowed to change these appliances at any time they wish.
-They can also add to the list if they buy additional items at no extra cost.
-Roughly 10% of the inspections we do have appliance recalls.
+They can also add to the list if they buy additional items.
+The best is that there is no extra cost.
+Roughly 10% of the inspections that we do have appliance recalls.

 • Does inspector provide videos and photos in the report? – Most inspectors provide photos in the report, but we take it to the next step.
 Items making sounds, loose items, or drone flyovers are the types of videos that we put in our report.
 Please go to our YouTube Channel and subscribe to see things we find during our inspections.